College of Education, Nursing and Health Professions

 In the Respiratory Care program, students learn the importance of teamwork to improve patient care and make a difference in the lives of others.
 Hear from one of our students and our director of clinical education in this short video.

 What can respiratory therapists do?

 The job outlook for respiratory therapists is strong.
-The Bureau of Labor Statistics projects that jobs for respiratory therapists will grow 23 percent over the next 10 years, much faster than the average for all occupations.
+The Bureau of Labor Statistics projects that jobs for respiratory therapists will grow 23 percent from 2020 to 2030, much faster than the average for all occupations.

-More than 95 percent of our graduates are employed in the field of respiratory care within 12 months of graduation.
+More than 90 percent of our graduates are employed in the field of respiratory care within six months of graduation.
 Our graduates work at leading hospitals across the region, including:

 - Hartford Hospital